-MPICH also includes a test suite for MPI functionality; this suite may be found in the mpich/test/mpi source directory and can be run with the command make testing.
+MPICH also includes a test suite for MPI functionality; this suite may be found in the mpich/test/mpi source directory and can be run with the command make testing after make install.
 This test suite should work with any MPI implementation, not just MPICH.
+To test a pre-installed MPI implementation: